glebbash/carrot-blog/posts/lo/devlog-11.md

 And after transpiler started to grow pretty big I decided to pull the plug and nuke it.

-But it doesn't mean that I it's now not possible to use C libraries though: I might look into [WASM Object Files Linking](https://github.com/WebAssembly/tool-conventions/blob/main/Linking.md) in the future.
+But it doesn't mean that I won't be possible to use/link with C libraries in LO.
+I might look into [WASM Object Files Linking](https://github.com/WebAssembly/tool-conventions/blob/main/Linking.md) in the future.

 ### Unbuffered output kills performance

 But the formatter was a big success though.
-After dropping C target my productivity sky rocketed and formatted was done in less then a month (on and off) and was finished before  codegen migration to AST.
+After dropping C target my productivity sky rocketed and the formatter was done in less then a month (on and off) and was finished before codegen migration to AST.

-One discovery though was that printing each token with a call to `fd_write` (write to stdout) would have unusable performance in some cases.
+One discovery I made was that printing each token with a call to `fd_write` (write to stdout) would have unusable performance in some cases.

 Formatting a 20KLOC file (I embedded image data in the source code) took 6-10s when calling formatter through VSCode 💀.
+And keeping my workflow with format on save and constant `Ctrl+S` maching made the editor unusable.

 Same file was formatted in under 150ms in wasmtime so I knew it wasn't my code being terrible.
-Turns out VSCode takes quite a lot of time on stdout write calls and I had to add output buffering to make the formatted usable.
+Turns out VSCode takes quite a lot of time on stdout write calls and I had to add output buffering to make the formatter usable.

 It turned out to be quite simple and not intrusive at all:
 ![formatter buffering addition](./assets/formatter-buffering-addition.png)